October 8, 2020

-Leesburg is a small town in Central Florida on the Harris Chain of Lakes about 45 miles northwest of Orlando.
+Leesburg is a small city in Central Florida on the Harris Chain of Lakes about 45 miles northwest of Orlando.
 It has a population of about 20,000 people.

 Evander McIver Lee came to the area in 1857.
 He was the first known settler, but others soon followed and many of them planted citrus groves.
 Leesburg and surrounding Lake County became among the leading citrus producers in the world.